lcnetdev/bfe/docs/bfe-api.md

   should be generated for that particular URI.
 For example, this array - `['id.loc.gov/authorities/names/','id.loc.gov/authorities/subjects/']`- would generate a context panel for any Names or Subjects URI/Resource.
 * `buildContextForWorksEndpoint`: (String) This is a custom override for LC to redirect context panel requests from resources at ID.LOC.GOV to an internal source.
-QUESTOIN: Is this necessary still or could we use the ID data?
+QUESTION: Is this necessary still or could we use the ID data?
 * `enableUserTemplates`: (Boolean)  This will permit users to generate their own "templates," which is a means to hide not-required fields in a chosen profile.
 Default "true".
 * `enableLoadMarc`: (Boolean) This option - really only useful to LC - will enable the "Load MARC" tab in the `lcapplication` (see above).